empathyco/x/README.md

   you to quickly build the search UI for your shop.
 Create a smooth, personalized search and discovery experience, while significantly minimizing development time.

-Besides the packages of this monorepo, there is another project using all the X-Components to build a search experience:
+On top of the packages of this monorepo, there is another project using all the X-Components to build a search experience:

 - **[@empathyco/x-archetype](https://github.com/empathyco/x-archetype)** - This project is Empathy’s
   vision of the ideal mix of X&nbsp;Components.
 A project showing the power of the